giellalt/giellalt.github.io/dicts/nds/editing_dicts_w_XXE.md

 But to work efficiently, you should switch to the keyboard.
 Here are the most important keyboard shortcuts (the commands marked with the Macintosh `command` key (⌘), the corresponding key on Windows and Linux is `control`):

-* adding/changing attribute values - ⌘E
+- adding/changing attribute values - ⌘E
-* adding elements:
+- adding elements:
     - insert **Before** - ⌘B / ⌃H (⌘H is reserved on the Mac)
     - **Insert** - ⌘I
     - insert after (j follows i) - ⌘J
-* transforming from one element to another - ⌘T
+- transforming from one element to another - ⌘T
-* splitting an element into two (only under certain conditions, see below) - insertion point at splitting point, then ⌘↑ to select parent element, then Esc-⏎
+- splitting an element into two (only under certain conditions, see below) - insertion point at splitting point, then ⌘↑ to select parent element, then Esc-⏎

 Specific points:

-* inserting new entries will give you a full template
+- inserting new entries will give you a full template
-* inserting mg, tg, xg will also give you the complete subtree (ie all required elements, but only empty attributes)
+- inserting mg, tg, xg will also give you the complete subtree (ie all required elements, but only empty attributes)
-* when editing an empty but required attribute, the attribute will be automatically selected - you only have to type the first few characters of the attribute + return
+- when editing an empty but required attribute, the attribute will be automatically selected - you only have to type the first few characters of the attribute + return
-* splitting elements works only on elements with no required attributes (restriction in XXE); this is unfortunate, since proably the most common operation will be splitting t (translation) elements into several - which can't be done using the keyboard shortcut mentioned above because t requires @pos.
+- splitting elements works only on elements with no required attributes (restriction in XXE); this is unfortunate, since proably the most common operation will be splitting t (translation) elements into several - which can't be done using the keyboard shortcut mentioned above because t requires @pos.

 The dictionary configuration automatically opens two views, one resembling a traditional dictionary article, and another with most elements on a line by itself.
 These are just *views* of the same underlying xml document, which means that changes in one view is immediately visible in the other.
 The same goes for selections.

 It is also possible to open a third view (and a fourth, and fifth) to the right (or top / bottom) e.g. with the regular tree view, but that should normally not be necessary.
 Most, if not all, tree structure operations can be done without that view, by clicking on the appropriate places, or using command+up arrow.

 Clicking the appropriate places means:

-* xpath bar
+- xpath bar
-* frames
+- frames
-* generated content such as bullets and numbers in lists, attr. values, etc
+- generated content such as bullets and numbers in lists, attr. values, etc

 The official quickstart guide is available at the [xmlmind site](http://www.xmlmind.com/xmleditor/_distrib/doc/help/quickstart.html).

 # Editing guideline for dictionaries

-* use the appropriate tag
+- use the appropriate tag (see the dtd file for explanations)
-    - re = domain restriction
-    - t = translation (single words)
-    - tf = translation phrase (multiword translations/phrase translations)
-    - te = translation explanation
-* always add POS to single words
+- always add POS to single words